rohit5khanna/Memosynth--lite/README.md

 - **Asynchronous Design:** All core APIs and database operations are fully asynchronous (`async`/`await`), enabling concurrent writes and reads to Qdrant, DuckDB, and Neo4j.
 This ensures non-blocking, scalable performance and smooth integration with agent workflows or high-throughput applications.
 - **Conflict Handling:** Implements optimistic concurrency via versioning and detailed conflict logs.
 - **Entity Segregation:** Distinguishes between `Memory` and `Entity` nodes in Neo4j for clarity.
-- **Cross-Store Consistency:** Regular checks ensure no memory is lost or out-of-sync.
+- **Cross-Store Consistency:** Regular checks ensure no memory is lost or out of sync.

 ## 🛠️ Troubleshooting

 - **Qdrant/Neo4j not running:** Ensure both Docker containers are up before running the notebook.
 - **LLM JSON errors:** If you see "JSON extraction failed," check that `json-repair` is installed and imported.
-- **Missing outputs:** Rerun all cells from top to bottom after resetting state.
+- **Missing outputs:** Rerun all cells from top to bottom after resetting the state.

 ## 🚧 Future Improvements